-The Corsair DARK CORE RGB PRO is better than the Logitech G403 Wireless Gaming Mouse.
+The Corsair DARK CORE RGB PRO is better than the Logitech G403 Prodigy Wireless.
 The Corsair has Bluetooth support, lower click latency, a higher polling rate, and more programmable buttons.
-However, the Logitech is lighter, the sensor has a lower CPI error, and it has a lower lift-off distance.
+However, the Logitech is lighter, the sensor has a lower CPI variation, and it has a lower lift-off distance.

 The Corsair DARK CORE RGB PRO has a gamer-friendly aesthetic.
 Its ergonomic-shaped body is made out of matte plastic with textured rubber on the back and scroll wheel.
 The side grips have the same textured pattern as the back, except they're hard plastic instead of rubber.
 There are also glossy accents on the back and near the scroll wheel.
 There's RGB lighting throughout, including on the logo, sides, and scroll wheel.